Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ios-swift/migration.md

 ---
 title: iOS SDK Migration Guide
-description: Use this guide to easily migrate from Amplitude's legacy iOS SDK (Amplitude-iOS) to the new SDK (Amplitude-Swift).
+description: Use this guide to easily migrate from Amplitude's maintenance iOS SDK (Amplitude-iOS) to the new SDK (Amplitude-Swift).
 ---

 The new version of Amplitude's iOS SDK (`Amplitude-Swift`) features a plugin architecture, built-in type definition and broader support for front-end frameworks.
 The new version isn't backwards compatible with `Amplitude-iOS`.